Manbazar: Demographics

 As per 2011 Census of India Manbazar town had a total population of 9,521 of which 4,867 (51%) were males and 4,654 (49%) were females.
 Population below 6 years was 1,007.
 The total number of literates in Manbazar was 6,948 (81.61% of the population over 6 years).

 Civic administration

 Police station

 Manbazar police station has jurisdiction over a part of the Manbazar I CD block.
 The area covered is 411.11 km2 and the population covered is 153,985.

 CD block HQ

 The headquarters of the Manbazar I CD block are located at Manbazar.

 Transport

 SH 4 running from Jhalda (in Purulia district) to Digha (in Purba Medinipur district) and SH 5 running from Rupnarayanpur (in Bardhaman district) to Junput (in Purba Medinipur district) cross at Manbazar.
 SBSTC has a bus depot at Manbazar.

 Education

 Manbhum Mahavidyalaya at Manbazar is affiliated to Sidho Kanho Birsha University.
 It offers courses in B.Sc.
 (Hons) in Economics and Computer Science, B.Sc.
 (General), B.Com (Hons), B.Com (General), B.A.
 (Hons) in Bengali, English, Santali, History, Geography and Economics, B.A.
 (General), B.B.A.
 (Hons).

+Manbazar R.M.
+Institution, Manbazar Girls' High school, Swapan Subrata High School, PDGM High School is present in the Manbazar town.